SimonCadge/Mandarin-Card-Generator/readme.md

 Generate cards for words or for full sentences.

 Words:
-You Provide - Mandarin Word, Definition
-Generated - Sound, Zhuyin, Related Words
+You Provide - Mandarin Word, Definition (optional, will be generated if missing) Generated - Sound, Zhuyin, Related Words

 Sentences:
-You Provide - Mandarin Sentence, English Translation Generated - Sound, Zhuyin
+You Provide - Mandarin Sentence, English Translation (optional, will be generated if missing) Generated - Sound, Zhuyin

 Possible stretch goal - Using ChatGPT to generate example sentences.

 Input:
 csv file in the following format
-"word", Mandarin Word, Definition
-"sentence", Mandarin Sentence, English Translation
+Mandarin Word/Sentence, Optional Definition/Translation

 Output:
 Anki apkg file.
 Import into Anki using File -> Import